HPV vaccine for men who have sex with men (MSM)

 You should have the HPV vaccine before you become sexually active.
 But, the protection is still good even if you receive the vaccine later.

 MSM are known to have an increased risk of HPV infection and disease.
 HPV vaccination is a very effective way to reduce your risk of genital warts immediately.
-It can also reduce and your risk of developing HPV associated cancer in the future.
+It can also reduce your risk of developing HPV associated cancer in the future.

 Number of vaccine doses required